New Puppy Training Tips: How to Set Your New Puppy Up for Success

 Your puppy will be safe in the pen and will be all set up if you put a little potty pad and some have some toys in there to play with.

-Using a crate and pen together are very helpful in toilet training.
+Using a crate and pen together is very helpful in toilet training.

 Both keep your puppy contained and relaxed, which makes it easy to pick your puppy up out of the crate or pen where he is and take him outside to the potty area on a routine basis.